·Updated

 GRANT ALL ON ALL TABLES IN SCHEMA api_keys_private TO service_role;

--- Create our API key role
+-- Create the API key role

 CREATE ROLE api_key NOBYPASSRLS;